tinkerbell/tinkerbell-docs/docs/setup/packet-terraform.md

 This error notifies you that the facility you are using (by default sjc1) does not have devices available for `c3.small.x86`.
 You can change your device setting to a different `device_type` in `terraform.tfvars` (be sure that layer2 networking is supported for the new `device_type`), or you can change facility with the variable `facility` set to a different one.

-You can check availability of device type in a particular facility through the Packet CLI using the `capacity get` command.
+You can check availability of device type in a particular facility through the Equinix Metal CLI using the `capacity get` command.

 ```
 packet capacity get